bids-standard/bids-specification/src/04-modality-specific-files/04-intracranial-electroencephalography.md

    {
       "material": "RECOMMENDED",
       "manufacturer": "RECOMMENDED",
-      "channel_group": ("RECOMMENDED", "Note that any group specified here should match a group specified in `_channels.tsv`."), "hemisphere": "RECOMMENDED",
+      "group__channel": ("RECOMMENDED", "Note that any group specified here should match a group specified in `_channels.tsv`."), "hemisphere": "RECOMMENDED",
    }
 ) }}